AlanBerger/Practice-programming-exercises-for-R/second-R-programming-exercise-if-else-if-else-syntax-and-logic.md

-Your function, call it pval\_To\_3Sig\_Digits should have the 1 argument pval (a number between 0 and 1, including 0 and 1) and should return a character string corresponding to pval rounded to 3 significant digits, using one if, else if, else block, and the round function.
-If pval is &lt; 0.00001, then return the character string "p &lt; 0.00001" The **as.character** function will convert a numeric value to the corresponding character string
+Your function, call it pval\_To\_3Sig\_Digits should have the 1 argument pval (a number between 0 and 1, including 0 and 1) and should return a character string corresponding to pval rounded to 3 significant digits, using one if, else if, else block of code (that will have multiple else if statements within it), and the round function.
+If pval is &lt;
+0.00001, then return the character string "p &lt; 0.00001" The **as.character** function will convert a numeric value to the corresponding character string